 Access is not blocked by surrounding network equipment for TCP traffic on port 998.
 This traffic is required for the NetWall 300 Series to communicate with the InControl server.
 DNS traffic between the NetWall 300 Series and public DNS servers must also not be blocked.

-Internet Connections Must Use a Specific Interfaces for Zero TouchWhen the NetWall 300 Series is running a version of cOS Core that supports the zero touch feature, the initial connection to the Internet for InControl management should be made via the G6 interface for the feature to function.
+Internet Connections Must Use a Specific Interfaces for Zero TouchWhen the NetWall 300 Series is running a version of cOS Core that supports the zero touch feature, the initial connection to the Internet for InControl management should be made via the G6 or S1 interface for the feature to function.

 Zero Touch Can Also Simplify Hardware ReplacementIn addition to simplifying the addition of a new NetWall 300 Series, the zero touch feature can also simplify hardware replacement of a NetWall 300 Series with another NetWall 300 Series.
 When the replacement hardware is connected to the Internet, InControl can automatically install the correct license as well as the correct cOS Core version.
 In addition, InControl will upload its copy of the cOS Core configuration from the old hardware.